kedacore/keda-docs/CONTRIBUTING.md

 The KEDA documentation is versioned.
 Each version has its own subdirectory under [content/docs](content/docs).
 To add a new version, follow these steps:

-1. copy the directory for the most recent version.
+1. Copy the directory for the most recent version.
 Here's an example:

 ```console
 $ cp -rf content/docs/<CurrentVersion> content/docs/<NewVersion>
 ```

-2. copy the file for the most recent faq data in the `data` directory.
+2. Copy the file for the most recent faq data in the `data` directory.
 Here's an example:

 ```console
 $ cp -rf data/faq<CurrentVersion> data/faq<NewVersion>
 ```

-3. navigate to the new faq file:
+3. Navigate to the new faq file:

 ```console
 $ cd content/docs/<NewVersion>/reference/faq.md
 ```

-4. update the versionData option
+4. Update the versionData option

 ```
 {{< faq20 versionData="NEW_FAQ_FILE_NAME" >}}